renderlet/wander/README.md

     *  Reuse your graphics code as building blocks
 * No game engine / platform dependencies
 * No GPU expertise required

+### Example use-cases

+Use `wander` to build things like:
+* Modern CAD Apps: Use code to allow objects to describe how to render themselves
+* Procedural Modeling and DataViz: Execute runtime code to view your data in new ways
+* Product Visualization: Interact with dynamic objects in 3D on any device
+* Composable User Interfaces: Render any UI module on top of an existing canvas or in any scene
+* Interactive Animations: Like Adobe Flash, but with an actual programming language and GPUs
+* Low/No-Code Graphics: Make a graphics pipelines out of existing building blocks

 ## Platform Support